fastlmm/bed-reader/doc/source/index.rst

 * Supports all Python indexing methods.
 Slice data by individuals (samples) and/or SNPs (variants).
 * Used by `PySnpTools <https://github.com/fastlmm/PySnpTools>`_, `FaST-LMM <https://github.com/fastlmm/FaST-LMM>`_, and `PyStatGen <https://github.com/pystatgen>`_.
 * Supports `PLINK 1.9 <https://www.cog-genomics.org/plink2/formats>`_.
+* Read data locally or from the cloud, efficiently and directly.

 Install
 ====================